WilleBell/VscDocumentation/source/compute/jobs/running_jobs_torque.rst

    cluster scheduler isn't
    meant to deal with tons of small jobs.
 Those create a lot of overhead, so it is better to bundle those jobs in larger sets.
--  The :ref:`checkpointing framework` can be used to run programs that take longer than the maximum time allowed by the queue.
-It can break a long job in shorter jobs, saving the state at the end to automatically start the next job from the point where the previous job was interrupted.